RedisLabsModules/RedisEdge/README.md

   -p 6379:6379 \
   -v /home/user/data:/data \
   -v /home/user/redis.conf:/usr/local/etc/redis/redis.conf \
-  redislabs/redis-edge \
+  redislabs/redisedge \
   /usr/local/etc/redis/redis.conf
 ```

 Your dockerized Redis server will start and will be listening at the default Redis port (6379) of the host.
-In addition, the Redis server will require password authentication ("foobared"), will store the data to the container's `/data` (that is the host's volume `/home/user/data`), and will have loaded only the Rebloom module.
+In addition, the Redis server will require password authentication ("foobared"), will store the data to the container's `/data` (that is the host's volume `/home/user/data`), and will have loaded only the RedisAI module.

 ## License